top of page

 Our mentors are all current or former university instructors who are passionate about helping students.
 Working directly with student writers as they respond to conceptual, grammatical, and rhetorical issues that appear in written drafts, mentors explain how subtle discursive techniques can cultivate the type of writerly ethos and rhetorical awareness necessary for successful academic composition.

 We provide students with discipline-specific guidance that allows them to skillfully navigate the complex terrain of college writing.
 When students learn the implicit rules of academic discourse, they not only gain a platform through which their voices can be heard but also the ability to make a meaningful contribution to the debates that shape contemporary knowledge at the university.
+Ultimately, the goal of CWM is to enable students to competently articulate their own original ideas in a way that speaks to a committed audience.

 Finding your academic voice